MartinPdeS/PyFinitDiff/docs/source/gallery/triplets/plot_triplets_1.rst

 Example: triplets 1
 ===================

+In this example, we generate a finite difference instance and visualize the resulting triplets.
+The boundary conditions, derivative, and accuracy settings are specified for demonstration purposes.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-14
+GENERATED FROM PYTHON SOURCE LINES 10-17

-.. list-table:: Finit-difference parameters
+.. list-table:: Finite-difference parameters
    :widths: 25
    :header-rows: 1